sundaramsamaddar398-create/sql-data-warehouse-project/README.md

 - **Product Performance**
 - **Sales Trends**

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+Check the link for the Analytics and Reporting: https://github.com/sundaramsamaddar398-create/sql-data-exploratory-and-analytics-project